Willus.com Home | Archive | About

 the output PDF document.
 If followed by t or g, specifies

 the ocr engine to use (tesseract or gocr).
-Default if not
+If followed by

 NOTE: Turning on OCR will disable native PDF output.